Dog Diarrhea and Vomiting After Eating: What It Means

 Pancreatitis leads to the release of digestive enzymes that irritate the stomach and intestines, causing vomiting and diarrhea.

-Symptoms of pancreatitis include lethargy, loss of appetite, abdominal pain, and fever, in addition to the digestive issues.
+Symptoms of pancreatitis include lethargy, loss of appetite, abdominal pain, and fever, in addition to digestive issues.

 Pancreatitis is a serious condition that can be life-threatening if left untreated, so if your dog is displaying symptoms, you should consult your veterinarian for an urgent evaluation.